 Yahweh said, “Take a heifer with you and say, ‘I have come to sacrifice to Yahweh.’

-3Call Jesse to the sacrifice and I will show you what you are to do.
-You are to anoint to me him whom I name to you.”
+3Then call Jesse to the sacrifice and I will show you what you are to do.
+You are to anoint for me the one whom I tell you.”

 5And he said, “In peace.
 I have come to sacrifice to Yahweh.
 Make yourselves holy and come with me to the sacrifice.”
 Then he sanctified Jesse and his sons and called them to the sacrifice.

-6And it came to pass when they had arrived, that he looked at Eliab and said, “Surely Yahweh’s anointed is here before him.”
+6And when they had come, he looked at Eliab and said, “Surely Yahweh’s anointed is before him.”

 7But Yahweh said to Samuel, “Do not look on his appearance or on the height of his stature, because I have rejected him.
-For God does not see as man sees; for man looks at the outward appearance, but Yahweh looks at the heart.”
+For God does not see as man sees, for man sees the outward appearance, but Yahweh sees the heart.”